JannatulNancy/JannatulNancy/README.md

 Through every layout or line of CSS, I reflect values like **emotional clarity**, **accessibility**, and **personal growth**—because technology can be nurturing too.

 ## 🌾 My Current Garden
-- Redesigning the **Evergrain Web App** with soft tones and intuitive UX
+- Redesigning the **SyncSpender & SkillSync Web App** with soft tones and intuitive UX
 - Summarizing academic content into gentle, digestible formats
 - Refining messages for professional and emotional clarity